gnobbo/Nexa/README.md

 # Nexa
 *Test program for sending commands from Raspberry Pi to Nexa receivers*

-Based Joakim Wesslen's excellent [tech blog](http://tech.jolowe.se)
+Based on Joakim Wesslen's excellent [tech blog](http://tech.jolowe.se)

 Commands are sent to the transmitter on port 21 on the RPi.